-How to add folders on Start next to the Power button on Windows 11
+How to add folders shortcuts on Start menu on Windows 11, 10

 The Start menu lets you decide which folders to appear next to the Power button, and here's how to customize the experience on Windows 11.